sora10pls/megaturtle-text/README.md

 # megaturtle-text
-Latest text for Pokémon HOME
+A repository containing all text for the mobile device version of Pokémon HOME, in all available languages.